 JOHN LYBRAND – Doing great in marriage, career, and family; but my job demands I maintain a good bit of online privacy for now.
 Robinson Curriculum and dad’s writing course where great for me.

-My name is Brooks Lybrand, and I am 23 years old and am married to Elizabeth.
+My name is Brooks Lybrand, and I am 25 years old and am married to Elizabeth.
 I’m an economics/math graduate (with honors) of the University of Texas (Austin).
 I have been homeschooled all my life using Dad/Mom’s version of the Robinson Curriculum.
 I seem to have a knack for math (especially) and made a perfect 800 on the math section of my SAT.
 I also enjoy playing Piano and Guitar.
 I also played Bass Guitar for our Youth Worship Team at church.
 I grew up very involved in my church’s youth group and am an Eagle Scout.
 I enjoy reading as well as writing Imaginative/Fiction novels.
 I also worked this year as an intern in an at-risk-kids program (Kids Club) in our community of New Braunfels, TX.
-Business Laboratory employs me part-time as a strategic-programmer with Mathematica & Python (and a few others).
+HEB employs me as a fulltime strategic-programmer in marketing.
 I’ve also published a book I completed my senior year of high school which you can check out here: Learning to Love Your Youth Group